 “Anyone who has run a lighting business in Manchester in the depths of recession can cope with stress,” he said.

 The lure of horses saw him spend two years as assistant to Paul Cole before he bought Summerdown Stables at East Ilsley in Berkshire in September 1996 and began training the following spring.
+Before that he had ridden five point-to-point winners and served as a steward at Newbury,

 His first major success came over jumps at the 2002 Cheltenham Festival when Frenchman’s Creek, whom he also bred, won the William Hill Chase.

-He came very close to a first British Classic success when Shirocco Star was the neck runner-up in the 2012 Investec Oaks at Epsom Downs, in the Fillies & Mares category of the QIPCO British Champions Series.
+He came close to a first British Classic success when Shirocco Star was the neck runner-up in the 2012 Investec Oaks at Epsom Downs, in the Fillies & Mares category of the QIPCO British Champions Series.
 Shirocco Star also finished runner-up in the final Fillies & Mares race on QIPCO British Champions Day, when she found Irish raider, Sapphire, too strong.